ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

     ```python
     # Create tonic/ArunaAPI request to create a global/personal API token with expiration date
     request = CreateAPITokenRequest(
-        project_id="",  # Paramater can also be omitted if empty
+        project_id="",  # Parameter can also be omitted if empty
-        collection_id="",  # Paramater can also be omitted if empty
+        collection_id="",  # Parameter can also be omitted if empty
         name="MyPersonalToken",
         expires_at=ExpiresAt(
             timestamp=Timestamp(seconds=int(datetime.datetime(2023, 1, 1).timestamp()))
         ),
-        permission=Permission.Value("PERMISSION_NONE")  # Paramater can also be omitted for personal tokens
+        permission=Permission.Value("PERMISSION_NONE")  # Parameter can also be omitted for personal tokens
     )

     # Send the request to the AOS instance gRPC gateway